Saving the Monarch Butterfly

 - Grow caterpillar plants.
 Monarch caterpillars are fussy eaters.
 Adults lay eggs only on milkweed (asclepias species), because that's the only plant the caterpillars will eat.
 No milkweed, no monarchs.
 Although there are over 100 species of milkweed, some of the most widely adapted and readily available include common milkweed (Asclepias syriaca, a favorite of monarchs), swamp milkweed (A. incarnata, which thrives in moist soil) and butterfly milkweed (A. tuberosa, which prefers well-drained soil).
-Seeds are available from American Meadows and Prairie Nursery.
+Seeds are available at good garden centers, such as Gardener's Supply.
+You can also order online from American Meadows and Prairie Nursery.
 You'll find more milkweed plant and seed suppliers at Monarch Watch, a group dedicated to monarchs.

 - Grow nectar plants.
 Adult monarchs must get all their energy by sipping nectar.
 Plants in the sunflower family, which includes asters, black-eyed Susans, calendula, coreopsis, purple coneflowers and zinnias, are particularly nectar-rich.
 Look for "single" varieties whose flowers consist of a ring of petals surrounding a central disk, rather than "double" varieties, whose blooms are filled with petals and lack a central disk.
 Singles tend to have more nectar.